bowbahdoe/spooky/README.md

 setup the webpack config ourselves and its no big issue, but for now the simplicity of the template is worth it.

+Also, this is a massive mess so do what you feel like.
+Just don't force push to master and it'll probably be fine.
+Add some keras notebooks, write cobol on clogs, have fun with it.

 ## How to get started.

+Just message me and have me help you through each step.
+Its not that it is too hard to do on your own, just frustrating probably.